 What changes operationally

-The operational shift is systematic signal versus sampled signal.
-Sales managers who currently review 10% of calls can score 100% and identify coaching patterns rather than anecdotes.
-IT teams with automated classification of tickets by category, urgency, and responsible team reduce time-to-resolution by 20-30%, not just triage time.
+The shift is systematic signal versus sampled signal.
+Sales managers who currently review a small share of calls can score a much larger share and identify patterns rather than anecdotes.
+IT teams with automated classification of tickets by category, urgency, and responsible team can reduce time-to-resolution, not just triage time.
 The output that changes is decision quality and response speed, not just throughput.
 AI for operations teams covers implementation depth and adoption patterns for this category.

 ROI framing